mlpack/mlpack/doc/user/methods/nmf.md

 ***Notes***:

  - Low values of `rank` will give smaller matrices `W` and `H`, but the decomposition will be less accurate.
+Larger values of `rank` will give more accurate decompositions, but will take longer to compute.
 Every problem is different, so `rank` must be specified manually.

  - The expression `W * H` can be used to reconstruct the matrix `V`.